Buying Alpine Ski Bindings

 How To Find The DIN Value

-The value of the DIN (Deutsches Institut für Normung - earlier Deutsches Industrie Norm) adjustment on alpine ski bindings is indicating at what level the release of the binding shall happen.
+The value of the DIN (Deutsches Institut für Normung - earlier Deutsche Industrie Norm) adjustment on alpine ski bindings is indicating at what level the release of the binding shall happen.
+This value is also referred to as ISO.
+It is made for optimizing safety and managing power impacts.
+The binding has to manage precise release when the skier falls to avoid injuries on body points such as knees, hips etc. DIN adjustment on alpine ski bindings is indicating at what level the release of the binding shall happen.
 This value is also referred to as ISO.
 It is made for optimizing safety and managing power impacts.
 The binding has to manage precise release when the skier falls to avoid injuries on body points such as knees, hips etc.

 It is important that the DIN value on the toe and heel binding pieces is set according to you.